partiql/partiql-lang-kotlin/README.md

 ### Running JMH benchmarks

-To run JMH benchmarks located in `lang/src/jmh`, build the entire project first and then run the following command:
+To run JMH benchmarks located in `jmh`, build the entire project first and then run the following command:

 ```